kaylaisnomyname/group7/README.md

 * How weather conditions affect the demand of bike sharing in Toronto?
 * Which weather condition(s) or feature(s) is having the most impact on the demand of bike sharing in Toronto?
 * Suggestions for next business strategy.

+    Assessing ridership on a monthly as to annual level to factor in the influence of seasonality and weather.

 ## Group communication protocols: